nasa/Transform-to-Open-Science/Module_3/Lesson_1/readme.md

 <img style="width:100%;height:auto;" src="../images/media/opendatahandbookquote.jpg">

-"Open data is data that can be freely used, reused and redistributed by anyone – subject only, at most, to the requirement to attribute and share alike."
+"Open data is data that can be freely used, re-used and redistributed by anyone – subject only, at most, to the requirement to attribute and share alike."

 **Open Data Handbook from the Open Knowledge Foundation**